Search inside saved videos: the complete 2026 guide

 Eight minutes from sign-up to your first searched-and-found moment.

 Open savedthat.app and sign up with email or Google.
 The onboarding overlay shows a paste field — drop in your first URL, or click Try with a demo video to load a canned 3-minute clip.
-You don't need a credit card and the free tier is unlimited in time (just capped at 30 saves per month).
+You start with a 7-day free trial (card required); after it ends, Pro is $9.99/mo.

 The paste field accepts any of these formats: